 Wash thoroughly, removing all oil and grease.
-We haven't tested boat soaps, but if you want to get rid of the old wax, keep in mind that many boat soaps are mildly formulated not to remove waxes.
-For this stage of cleaning, Nick likes Simple Green.
+Our recent test of boat soaps found some clear winners, including some evironmentally friendly products that can be safely used on boats in the water.
+Keep in mind, however, that if you DO want to get rid of your old wax, many boat soaps are mildly formulated so they will NOT remove waxes.
+For this stage of cleaning, Nick likes Simple Green—which does remove the wax.
 He dilutes as needed.
 You could do the same with one of the recommended cleaners below in our multipurpose cleaner test, which includes some eco-friendly choices.

 For serious stains, spray your chosen cleaner undiluted.
 Note that ALL of the spray cleaners in our last multipurpose cleaner test removed wax.